-This course will integrate environmental ethics, environmental science, and community-based learning in order to foster independent learning, creative inquiry, and applied ethical reasoning in the area of sustainability.
+This course will integrate environmental ethics, environmental science, and community based learning in order to foster independent learning, creative inquiry, and applied ethical reasoning in the area of sustainability.
 The course will introduce systems thinking and engage the tradition of American environmentalism with particular attention to the tensions between 'conservationist' and 'preservationist' approaches.
+Approved for Community Based Learning.
 3 credits.